 The American Kennel Club (AKC) recognizes two distinct breeds of dogs known as the Border Terrier and the Bulldog.
 While both breeds are affectionate dogs and make great companion animals, there are some significant differences in their appearance.

 Bulldogs are a much larger breed of dog.
 They have a short, muscular build with a wide head and a short snout.
-Their coat is short and smooth and can be black, white, brindle, or fawn in color.
+Their coat is short and smooth and can be black, white, brindle, or fawn.
 Bulldogs are also known for their “rolls” – the folds of skin that hang down from their face.

 So, if you’re looking for a small and compact dog that lives indoors with a rough coat of fur, then the Border Terrier is the breed for you.
 If you prefer a larger dog with a softer coat, then the Bulldog might be a better choice.